I work at Fastly, a global, real-time content delivery network. If you use the internet, odds are Fastly is helping to get it delivered to you faster.

 An unreleased follow-up to the webbook, the “ruler” project was to be a TV-connected computer running the same litlOS as the webbook.

 I worked on all aspects of this project including user interface adjustments needed for viewing on a television, porting the existing software stack to a new hardware platform and Linux distribution, modifying X and Linux kernel drivers to support hardware, and developing firmware for our RF remote keyboard, trackpad, and accelerometer.

-The MBTA bus tracker is a simple Google Maps mashup I wrote when the MBTA and the Massachusetts Department of Transportation first released real-time positioning data for some of its buses.
+I wrote the MBTA tracker when they and the Massachusetts Department of Transportation first released real-time positioning data for some of its buses.
 I even got a writeup in the Boston Globe’s MetroDesk blog.

 Beagle was a Linux desktop search system, similar to Spotlight on OS X, built on top of Apache’s Lucene indexer.
 Beagle supported an impressive number of data sources and formats, and was included in several Linux distributions during its heyday.